 We mentioned word of mouth above, but it’s worth re-emphasizing just how important it is from the client’s perspective.
 If somebody has a fantastic experience with a real estate agent, they’re incredibly likely to recommend that person to their friends, colleagues, or family members if the opportunity ever arises.

 But that doesn’t mean you should only focus on building trust with your clients.
 Connections with other agents, even from competing firms, can lead to referrals and quid-pro-quo relationships that will continue to bear fruit throughout the extent of your whole career.
+Building strong relationships with potential clients can also open doors to new opportunities and increase the likelihood of future referrals.

 Networking and Building a Referral Base